 Non ohmic conductors

-Conductors or materials which do not obey ohm’s law are called non ohmic conductors or materials.or The conductors whose resistance increase or decrease by increasing voltage current and temperature.Their voltage current graph shows not a straight line.
+Conductors or materials which do not obey ohm’s law of ohm are called non ohmic conductors or materials.or The conductors whose resistance increase or decrease by increasing voltage current and temperature.Their voltage current graph shows not a straight line.

 Non ohmic conductors examples